Drawing

 Shifting the pattern along the path to make dashes be at corners

-The two pairs of identical controls let you add arrowheads and other elements to path ends.
-Each set of controls relates to one of the path ends.
+The two pairs of identical controls let you add arrowheads or other elements to a Stroke at the path ends.

 Examples of different cap options

-To add an arrowhead to a path, choose one using the pattern picker.
-In order to adjust the arrowhead's size, change the numeric value below the pattern.
+To add an arrowhead to a Stroke, choose a pattern from the drop-down menu.
+In order to adjust the arrowhead's size, change the numeric value below the drop-down menu.
 Arrowheads and dashed patterns are supported only with the Uniform profile.
-They will not be applied to the path if you choose a variable-width profile.
+They will not be applied to the Stroke if you choose a variable-width profile.

 You can change the profile of a Stroke using the Profile button in the Appearance panel.
 It defines how the stroke width changes along the path.